Deep Kronecker Network: The ADNI analysis

 \section{The ADNI analysis}

 In this section, we use MRI data to analyze the Alzheimer's Disease (AD), with data collected from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
-The ADNI is a study designed to detect and track Alzheimer's disease with clinical, genetic, imaging data, etc. We refer to the website \href{https://adni.loni.usc.edu/}{https://adni.loni.usc.edu/} for more details.
+The ADNI is a study designed to detect and track Alzheimer's disease with clinical, genetic, imaging data, etc. We refer to the website \textit{https://adni.loni.usc.edu/} for more details.

 In the ADNI analysis, we use MRI data to analyze two types of outcomes: i) binary outcomes suggesting whether the participants have AD or not, and ii) continuous outcomes suggesting the Mini-Mental State Examination (MMSE) score of participants.
 The MMSE score is designed to assess the cognitive impairment of a patient.
-By \cite{tombaugh1992mini}, an MMSE score falling in the region of [24, 30], [19, 23], [10, 18] and [0, 9] suggests no, mild, moderate, and severe cognitive impairment, respectively.
+By \cite{tombaugh1992mini}, an MMSE score falling in the region of [24, 30], [19, 23], [10, 18] and [0, 9] suggests no, mild, moderate and severe cognitive impairment, respectively.
 Therefore, the MMSE score could also be viewed as a reference for the diagnosis of Alzheimer's disease.
-In other word, the two outcomes considered here are highly correlated.
+In other words, these two outcomes considered here are highly correlated.

 The ADNI has four phases of study until today: ADNI-1, ADNI-GO, ADNI-2 and ADNI-3.
 As ADNI-3 is still ongoing, our analysis focuses on the first three phases.
 Specifically, we use data in ADNI-1 and ADNI-GO phase as training set while data in ADNI-2 phase as test set.
 The training set and test set contains 417 and 241 subjects, respectively.
-We provide distributions of binary outcome AD and MMSE in the supplementary material.
+The distributions of AD status (for classification) and the outcome MMSE (for regression) are plotted in Figure \ref{fig:dist}.